danish-puri/einstein-ring/README.md

 curl -fsSL https://raw.githubusercontent.com/danish-puri/einstein-ring/main/install.sh | bash
 ```

-It downloads the finished video and a small player, about 140 MB in all, and starts the wallpaper now and at every login.
-You need a Mac with Apple silicon on macOS 12 or later.
-If you would rather have a still picture, download [cosmos.png](https://github.com/danish-puri/einstein-ring/releases/latest/download/cosmos.png) and set it as your desktop picture.

 ![A black hole with a glowing accretion disk, surrounded by lensed stars and the Milky Way](docs/hero.jpg)

 I wanted a desktop that quietly reminds me how big the universe is.
 My first version rendered a black hole shader live in a web view, and it kept the GPU of my fanless MacBook Air at 95 to 100 percent all day.
 This version does the heavy work once.
 A Metal ray tracer renders a seamless 48 second loop, and a small native player shows it behind the desktop icons using the Mac's hardware video decoder.